Phrogz/visual-scxml-editor/README.md

 ### Commands

-* `SCXML Editor: Open to Side` — Opens a visual editor tied to the current SCXML document;
-  only available if the language for the active text editor is set to XML.
+* `SCXML Editor: Open to Side` — Opens a visual editor tied to the current SCXML document; only available if the language for the active text editor is set to XML.
 * `SCXML Editor: Add State` — Creates new state(s) in the state machine.
 If any state(s) are selected the new states are added as children of them.
 Also available via context menu in the visual editor.
 * `SCXML Editor: Expand State to Fit Children` — Parent state(s) selected in the visual editor will have their placement adjusted to ensure all children fit within them.
 * `SCXML Editor: Zoom to Fit` — Fit the entire state machine in the visual editor.
 * `SCXML Editor: Zoom to 100%` — Adjust the zoom to the base size.
 * `SCXML Editor: Show/Hide Events` — Toggle the display of transition events.
-* `SCXML Editor: Delete Selection Only` — Delete selected state(s) and transition(s)
-  in a least-destructive manner:
+* `SCXML Editor: Delete Selection Only` — Delete selected state(s) and transition(s) in a least-destructive manner:
   * Unselected child-states are not deleted, but are instead re-parented up a level.
   * Transitions targeting any state(s) to be deleted are not themselves deleted, but instead have their `target` attribute changed to not target that state.
 * `SCXML Editor: Delete Selection and References` — Delete selected state(s) and transition(s) in the most destructive manner:
   * Descendant states are also deleted.
   * Transitions targeting state(s) to be deleted are also deleted.

 ### Keyboard Controls in the Visual Editor

 * `Space` — enable pan via left mouse drag
 * `Middle-MouseWheel Drag` — pan around the document
-* `TrackpadScroll` — pan around the document
+* `Trackpad Scroll` — pan around the document
 * `Trackpad Pinch` — zoom in/out
 * `Ctrl-MouseWheel` — zoom in/out
 * `MouseWheel` — pan up/down